News We Recently Launched AD Migrator and AD Reporter.

 Why do Admins Want to Export AD Group Members to CSV without PowerShell?

 Even the machines with Windows Server need an AD DS to run this.
-That is why it ist possible to get members of AD Group with PowerShell in some AD environments.
+That is why it is not possible to get members of AD Group with PowerShell in some AD environments.

-As the source data for all intents and purposes near garbage, so the output it produces post-analysis is the same.
+Moreover, even if you manage to get ad groups for user with PowerShell the source data for all intents and purposes near garbage.
+So the output it produces post-analysis is the same.

-This leads to more time being spent on troubleshooting the script than doing what’s required.
+This means more time is spent on troubleshooting the script than doing what’s required.
 PowerShell is not the only way to check group members in an AD, another somewhat unorthodox approach is to use the default command line.

 How to Get AD Group Members List Using CMD?